xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/antivirus.md

 ### Information about antivirus programs

 XPipe detected that you are running %s.
 As a result, you might run into a few problems due to %s detecting suspicious activity when XPipe is interacting with your shell programs.
-This can range from notifications to full isolation of XPipe and your shell programs, effectively making the application unusable.
+This can range from just notifications to full isolation of XPipe and your shell programs, effectively making the application unusable.

 ### Threat analysis